Thomascytosis/JS_card_game/README.md

 # JS_card_game

+- A web-browser card game using Javascript without using Canvas (that's for later).
-A game inspired by Across the Obelisk, Slay the Spire, and other roguelite card games.
+- Inspired by Across the Obelisk, Slay the Spire, and other roguelite card games.
+- I am a novice so I am using this to practice.

 # Early stages of prototyping